francutura/Tanky/README.md

 `npm install`
 `npm start`

-If successfull a server instance should be live at localhost:8000
+If successful a server instance should be live at localhost:8000

 # Credits